JJWallis/bookmark-landing-page/README.md

 }
 ```

-I adapted the original design slightly to play around with more complicated transitions and hover effects, since the original design merely required a colour change on hover for the primary navigation links.
-As displayed above, I applied a pseudo-element to each link which created a small line that would translate horizontally to fill up the links' full-width on hover, whilst then performing the same effect but in the opposite direction when the hover stopped.
+I adapted the original design slightly to play around with more complicated transitions and hover effects for the primary navigation, since the original design merely required a colour change.
+I had recently learnt about the `transform-origin` property and used it here to allow each small line (attatched to each link) to scale horizontally on hover, whilst then performing the same effect but in the opposite direction due to a different transform-origin value being applied on hover.

 ```scss
 .card-brwsr {